 At the conciliation, the conciliator will gather basic information and attempt to get the parties to resolve their differences and enter into a final custody order.
 If the parties do not come to a final agreement, the conciliator will enter an interim custody order and the case will be referred to a judge for trial.

 In both Lehigh County and Northampton County, there is a pre-trial settlement conference in one last attempt to resolve the case prior to trial.
 Generally, the parties are reminded of the impact of trial on them and the child(ren).
 If the matter cannot be resolved an attorney trial occurs several weeks after the conference.

 At trial, there are 16 factors the court must take into consideration.
 However, this list is not exhaustive as the 16th factor is simply “any other relevant factor.”
 At trial, the parties and any other fact and expert witnesses will testify in front of the judge.
 After the trial, the judge will render a decision based on the 16 factors.
 The custody law is gender neutral, meaning the judge’s decision may not be based on which parent is the mother and which is the father.

 Litigating a custody case can be expensive, especially if medical or school experts are required to advance one party’s position.
-Understanding the expense and emotional strain involved in a custody case, the Allentown child custody lawyer at Regan Law Firm strives to obtain the goals of his clients without incurring the added expense of trial.
+Understanding the expense and emotional strain involved in a custody case, the Allentown family law attorney at Regan Law Firm strives to obtain the goals of his clients without incurring the added expense of trial.
 However, if a fair resolution cannot be reached during pre-trial negotiations, we are prepared to fight for the best results possible at trial.

 Contact Your Allentown Child Custody Lawyer Today

-Contact the Regan Law Firm today to schedule a free consultation with our experienced Allentown child custody attorney.
+Contact the Regan Law Firm today to schedule a free consultation with our experienced family law attorney in Allentown.
 Time is essential in child custody cases, so do not hesitate.
 Call us now at (484) 498-6334.